 This post will not go into the pros and cons of Indigenous missions aside to say that they existed and are part of Australia’s history.
 It was a very different time with different attitudes, and we can only assume that the people who once ran these institutions thought they were doing the right thing by Indigenous people.
 A brass band was obviously seen as a binding activity and one which other Australians would accept.

-Unfortunately, language in local newspapers that mentioned the bands were as one would expect from this time.
+Unfortunately, the language in local newspapers that mentioned the bands were as one would expect from this time.
 There was interest in the island bands and we see in an article from 1926 published in The Northern Miner newspaper that the bandmaster of The Towers Concert Band visited the island to assist the Indigenous conductor and was duly thanked in a letter from the Palm Island Band conductor (“PALM ISLAND BAND,” 1926).
-By some accounts, the people of the island appreciated the fact that a brass band, as well as a football team and cricket team had been set up by the Superintendent of the settlement, and certainly these were seen as worthwhile activities (Watson, 2005).
+By some accounts, the people of the island appreciated the fact that a brass band, as well as a football team and cricket team, had been set up by the Superintendent of the settlement, and certainly, these were seen as worthwhile activities (Watson, 2005).
 In 1927 the football team and brass band visited Townsville and apparently “astonished” the crowd – for both football and music (“FOOTBALL,” 1927).

 Slightly differently, the Thursday Island Brass Band once included “white and black players” pre-war but was reformed after the war with just aboriginal musicians (“ISLANDERS’ BRASS BAND,” 1952).
 Both bands were clearly still in operation in the 1950’s, but clearly the novelty of having Indigenous bands had not changed, despite this cited article providing additional information (“‘Band music provides healthy interest for aborigines’,” 1953).
 In 1954 the Palm Island Brass Band was to be included in a mass-gathering of bands in Townsville to greet Queen Elizabeth (“Townsville Band Festival,” 1954).